The composition rule for quantum systems is not the only possible one: Abstract

 \section{Abstract}

-Quantum theory provides a significant example of two intermingling hallmarks of science: the ability to consistently combine physical systems and study them compositely; and the power to extract predictions in the form of correlations.
-A striking consequence of this facet is the violation of a principle termed \emph{local realism}, which has been experimentally demonstrated via so-called \emph{Bell tests}.
+Quantum theory provides a significant example of two intermingling hallmarks of science: the ability to consistently combine physical systems and study them compositely, and the power to extract predictions in the form of correlations.
+A striking consequence of this facet is the violation of Bell inequalities, which has been experimentally demonstrated via Bell tests, thus attesting a classical/quantum divide.
 The prediction of this phenomenon originates as quantum systems are prescribed to combine according to the \emph{composition postulate}, i.e.~the tensor-product rule.
-This rule has also an operationally sound formulation---rather than just a purely mathematical one---given in terms of discriminability of states via local measurements.
-Yet, both the theoretical and the empirical status of such postulate has been constantly challenged over the decades: is it possible to deduce it from the remaining postulates?
-Here, we solve this long-standing problem by answering in the negative.
-We formulate a family of operational theories that are solely distinguished from standard quantum theory by their system-composition rule, while, at the same time, they cannot be told apart by Bell-like experiments.
-Quantum theory is thus established to genuinely embody more content than quantum correlations.
+This rule has also an operationally salient formulation---rather than just a purely mathematical one---given in terms of discriminability of composite states via local measurements.
+However, both the theoretical and the empirical status of such a postulate have been repeatedly challenged, questioning its independence from other physical principles---most notably from quantum postulates pertaining solely to single systems.
+Is the composition postulate the only viable way to combine quantum systems into a consistent physical theory?
+Here, this long-standing problem is resolved by answering in the negative.
+This is achieved by adopting an operational approach to physical theories and exhibiting a family of theories that differ from standard quantum theory in their system-composition rule.
+These theories have the same predictions as standard quantum theory as far as Bell-like correlation scenarios are concerned.
+Quantum theory is thus established to embody genuinely more than quantum correlations.
 As a result, foundational programmes based on single-system principles only, or on mere Bell-like correlations, are operationally incomplete.
-On the experimental side, ascertaining the independence of postulates is a fundamental step to adjudicate between quantum theory and alternative physical theories: hence, the composition postulate deserves to be experimentally scrutinised independently of the other features of quantum theory.
+On the experimental side, ascertaining the independence of postulates is a fundamental step to adjudicate between quantum theory and alternative physical theories: hence, the composition postulate calls for experimental scrutiny independently of the other features of quantum theory.

 {